Duty rates have gone up but we’re holding prices. Learn more.

 The Society has decades of experience in operating a national delivery service and we believe the quality it offers is second to none.
 The prices of our wines include the cost of UK delivery which makes a significant difference when comparing The Society's prices with those who charge for delivery.

 We offer free UK delivery for all members, with no minimum spend.
 Deliveries are made by our fleet of Society vans or by carrier, with next-day delivery available for most UK addresses if orders are placed before midday.

 The Wine Society is big enough to benefit from economies of scale yet small enough to be able to buy from small, family-run wine producers who make some of our best wines.
 Long and fruitful associations with the most capable winemakers in the trade give us unique access to many rare and highly sought after wines.

-We put great effort into negotiating with our suppliers so that we can offer good, sustainable everyday prices for our members, and we maintain these prices as low as we can for as long as we can.
-We offer occasional savings on wines and mixed cases, but the savings will always be transparent and clearly explained.
+Ensuring fair prices for our members and suppliers is one of The Society’s core values.
+We put great effort into negotiating with our suppliers so that we can offer good, sustainable anyday prices for our members, and we keep these prices as low as we can for as long as we can.
+We offer occasional savings on wines and mixed cases, but these will always be transparent and clearly explained.

 Value for money in the £7–10 range

 The fixed costs of wine production and duty are similar for all wines, whatever the price bracket.
 It follows, therefore, that the more you spend, the more (proportionally) goes to the actual value of the wine.
 For example, less than 5% of the cost of a £4.95 bottle goes into the wine itself; spend £14.95 and this rises to 43%.
 Increasing your spend from £6 to £9 (50%) delivers approximately a 200% increase in the value of wine in the bottle.
 And you can taste that difference.
 That is why so many of our wines are in this quality (and value) heartland.